skacula/copilot-git-prompt-tracker/README.md

 ### Initial Configuration

 #### Quick Setup
-1. Click the Copilot tracker icon (🎯) in the activity bar
+1. Click the AI tracker icon (🎯) in the activity bar
 2. Click "Configure Repository" in the view
 3. Choose to create a new repository or use an existing one
 4. The extension handles GitHub OAuth authentication automatically
+5. Start using your AI assistants - interactions are automatically detected and tracked

 #### Detailed Configuration Process
 1. **Repository Setup**: